ankur-gupta/ankur-gupta.github.io/_posts/2019-06-24-a-guide-to-keras-functional-api.md

 and not features.
 Therefore, Example 1 is the more typical usage (by far) and represents the correct way to perform the commonly understood implementation of batch normalization.

-The problem becomes worse when we more than one feature dimension, as shown below.
+The problem becomes worse when we have more than one feature dimension, as shown below.

 ```python
 from keras.layers import Input, BatchNormalization